-The Montour Falls Library Story Telling Circle will meet at 6:00.
-All are welcome who love stories and storytelling.
+March 22: The Montour Falls Library Story Telling Circle will meet at 6:00.
+All are welcome, who love stories and storytelling.
 This group is guided by Eliud and Meredith Nieves.
 We are all picking a personal memory and working on the process of making it into a story.

-The Montour Falls Library will have its first After School Program on September 5.
-The “O Best Beloved” After School Story Time will begin at 3:30 every week.
-A relaxed atmosphere, with stories, a time set aside for children to talk about their day, and to find books to take home.
+Every Wednesday: The Montour Falls Library will have its first after school program on September 5.
+The “O Best Beloved” After School Story Time will be at 3:30 every week.
+This story time will be very relaxed with stories, a time to listen to the children’s day and find books for home.

-Family Time at the Montour Falls Library at 10:30 is a weekly Story Time designed for reading, socializing, and for families within the community to share resources.
+Every Saturday: Family Story Time at the Montour Falls Library at 10:30 is a weekly Story Time designed for reading, socializing, and resources for families within the community.
 Open to children of all ages.